This website uses cookies

 The Convergence Prism - How to Harden Your Convergence Mechanisms

-The Convergence Prism puts requirements at the center, surrounded by the mechanisms that keep the physical system aligned.
+Our requirements live at the center, surrounded by the mechanisms that keep the physical system aligned.

 The upper half is the local agentic harness.